Chrysler Town & Country (minivan): Safety

 In the tests, the LHD car performed significantly better than the RHD car in the frontal impact, scoring 9 points, giving a potential four star adult occupant rating."

-Thatcham's New Car Whiplash Ratings (NCWR) organization tested the 4th generation European Grand Voyager for its ability to protect occupants against whiplash injuries with the car achieving an 'Acceptable' rating overall.
+Thatcham's New Car Whiplash Ratings (NCWR) organization tested the fourth-generation European Grand Voyager for its ability to protect occupants against whiplash injuries, with the car achieving an "Acceptable" rating overall.

 Security

-The Grand Voyager was tested by Thatcham's New Vehicle Security Ratings (NVSR) organisation and achieved the following ratings:
+The Grand Voyager was tested by Thatcham's New Vehicle Security Ratings (NVSR) organization and achieved the following ratings: